Use a Search Plan to approach your research strategically.

 Power Search Tools:

 Need help using scholarly sources?
-Try this video explainer.
+Try these explainers.

 Written for a general audience, magazine articles are shorter and easier to understand than scholarly articles.